iml130/swap-it-dashboard/README.md

 ## Install

-There are some requirements that need to be installed before using the dashboard:
+There are some requirements that need to be installed before using the Dashboard:

 - [Python](https://www.python.org/) (>= v3.10)
 - Pip packages from [requirements.txt](requirements.txt) (install with `pip install -r requirements.txt`)